JoshuaSullivan/TransientLabel/README.md

 the slider.

 It is provided for both UIKit and SwiftUI.
 See `TransientLabel.swift` for the UIKit version and `TransientLabelView.swift` for the SwiftUI version.

+## Version 2.0
+This new version makes the background of the label much more flexible by adding additional background types.
+The backgrounds you can use now are:

+* No Background
+* Solid Color
+* UIBlurEffect
+* Custom UIView

+I decided to remove the old background color initializer, so this is a breaking change.